UmairAli17/js-recap/README.md

 # Instructions for running CHT2531 JavaScript Exercises

-1. From unilearn download the practical.zip folder.
+1. Download or clone the repository.
 2. Unzip this.
 3. Inside this folder there are a number of files.
 Here are the ones we are interested in: